This post may contain affiliate links. If you buy thru these links, we may earn a commission at no additional cost to you.

 Barber Dimes – On the reverse centered below the wreath

-Seated Liberty Dimes – Some have the mintmark just within the wreath, and some have the mint mark just beneath the wreath
+Seated Liberty Dimes – Some are located within the wreath; others are located just beneath the wreath

 Bust Dimes – All bust dimes have no mintmark (Philadelphia)